-• At least 70 mm frames (the thickness back to front) that add improved stability and strength to uPVC doors
+• At least 70 mm frames (the thickness back to front) that add improved stability and strength to a uPVC door.

 • Internally glazed doors (sealed units installed into the frames from inside rather than outside) so that the glass is more difficult to remove from outside, without breaking it.